datajoint/datajoint_connection_hub-python/README.md

 # DataJoint Hub Plugin

-This is an official DataJoint Python plugin for connection to DataJoint Hub's hosted instances.
+This is an official DataJoint Python plugin for connection to DJNeuro's hosted instances. [https://djneuro.io/services](https://djneuro.io/services)

 Note: This plugin adds features to the `datajoint` package and thus requires it.
 Users should not import directly from the plugin but instead simply `import datajoint` to access plugin features.